pierd/pierd.github.io/_posts/2019-02-17-yuval-noah-harari-homo-deus-a-brief-history-of-tomorrow.md

 ---

 > Interestingly enough, today even religious zealots adopt this humanistic discourse when they want to influence public opinion.
-For example, every year for the past decade the Isreali LGBT community holds a gay parade in the streets of Jerusalem.
+For example, every year for the past decade the Israeli LGBT community holds a gay parade in the streets of Jerusalem.
 It is a unique day of harmony in this conflict-riven city, because it is the one occasion when religious Jews, Muslims and Christians suddenly find a common cause - they all fume in accord against the gay parade.
 What's really interesting, though, is the argument they use.
 They don't say, 'You shouldn't hold a gay parade because God forbids homosexuality.'
 Rather, they explain to every available microphone and TV camera that 'seeing a gay parade passing through the holy city of Jerusalem hurts our feelings.
 Just as gay people want us to respect their feelings, they should respect ours.'
 > - *Chapter 7 - The Humanist Revolution*

 ---